bingamon-lab-tf-modules/tf-ntnx-karbon/README.md

 ## Overview

-An overview of the module goes here
+A Terraform Module for managing Nutanix Karbon.

-Additional Terraform Module documentation is available [here](module/README.md)
+The [Terraform Module](module/README.md) documentation contains the available variables and outputs.